Shaurya-Shukla0210/Shaurya-Shukla0210.github.io/VITYARTHI(JAVA)/README.md

 3\.
 Run the application
     'java com.ccrm.CampusCourseRecordsManager'

-\# Setting up the Project in Eclipse IDE
+Setting Up in Eclipse IDE

-1\.
-Launch Eclipse and select File \> Import...
+1. Open Eclipse, go to File > Import…
-2\.
-Choose Git \> Projects from Git (with smart import) and click Next.
+2. Choose Git > Projects from Git (with smart import), click Next.
-3\.
-Select Clone URI and paste the project's repository URL.
-Click Next.
+3. Select Clone URI, paste the repo URL, and click Next.
-4\.
-Choose the main branch and click Next.
+4. Pick the main branch, click Next.
-5\.
-Set the local directory for the project and click Next.
+5. Set your local directory, click Next.
-6\.
-Eclipse will automatically recognize it as a Java project.
+6. Eclipse should auto-recognize it as a Java project.
 Click Finish.

-Now that the project is in your workspace, you can run it by right-clicking on 'CampusCourseRecordsManager.java' in the Package Explorer and selecting Run As \> Java Application.
+Once in your workspace, right-click 'CampusCourseRecordsManager.java' in Package Explorer, then choose Run As > Java Application.

-\# Project Requirements Mapping
+Project Requirements Mapping

-Here's a quick look at where you can find each key concept implemented in the code:
+ core concepts in the code:

-\* Encapsulation: You'll find private fields with public getters and setters in files like 'model/Person.java' and 'model/Student.java', ensuring controlled data access.
+- Encapsulation: Private fields + public getters/setters in 'model/Person.java', 'model/Student.java'.
-\* Inheritance: The abstract 'Person' class is the base for 'Student' and 'Instructor', allowing them to share common properties and behaviors.
+- Inheritance: Abstract 'Person' is the base for 'Student' and 'Instructor'—they share properties and behaviors.
-\* Abstraction: The 'Person' class defines abstract methods like 'getRole()' that its subclasses must implement, setting a clear contract.
+- Abstraction: 'Person' sets abstract methods like 'getRole()' which subclasses must define.
-\* Polymorphism: A 'Person' reference can hold either a 'Student' or an 'Instructor' object, showcasing flexible code design.
+- Polymorphism: 'Person' references hold either a 'Student' or 'Instructor'—makes code flexible.
-\* Singleton Pattern: The 'DataStore' class ensures that only one instance exists throughout the application to manage all data centrally.
+- Singleton Pattern: The 'DataStore' manages data with a single instance throughout the app.
-\* Builder Pattern: The 'CourseBuilder' and 'TranscriptBuilder' are used for building complex objects step-by-step.
+- Builder Pattern: 'CourseBuilder', 'TranscriptBuilder' let you construct complex objects step by step.
-\* Custom Exceptions: We use our own exceptions like 'MaxCreditLimitExceededException' for more specific error handling.
+- Custom Exceptions: 'MaxCreditLimitExceededException' delivers precise error handling.
-\* NIO.2: Modern file operations using the 'Path' and 'Files' APIs are demonstrated in 'utils/FileUtils.java' and 'utils/BackupUtils.java'.
+- NIO.2: File operations via 'Path' and 'Files' APIs in 'utils/FileUtils.java', 'utils/BackupUtils.java'.
-\* Streams: The Streams API is used for declarative data processing and filtering in files like 'core/DataStore.java' and 'services/StudentService.java'.
+- Streams: Stream API used for filtering and data processing in 'core/DataStore.java', 'services/StudentService.java'.
-\* Date/Time API: 'LocalDate' is used to handle dates without time zones in 'model/Student.java' and 'model/Enrollment.java'.
+- Date/Time API: 'LocalDate' manages dates in 'model/Student.java' and 'model/Enrollment.java'.
-\* Enums: Our enums like 'Semester.java' and 'Grade.java' provide type-safe constants with associated data and methods.
+- Enums: 'Semester.java', 'Grade.java' set up type-safe constants with data and methods.
-\* Recursion: You can see recursive directory traversal and operations in the 'utils/BackupUtils.java' file.
+- Recursion: Recursive directory functions appear in 'utils/BackupUtils.java'.

-\# Enabling Assertions
+Enabling Assertions:

-To enable assertions, you just need to use the '-ea' flag when you run the Java application from the command line.
-This is super helpful for debugging and for internal consistency checks.
+Turn assertions on with the '-ea' flag in your run command.
+Handy for debugging and internal checks.

-Sample Command:
+Example:

-'java \-ea com.ccrm.CampusCourseRecordsManager'
+'java -ea com.ccrm.CampusCourseRecordsManager'